Application Information

 For information about programs in counselling & clinical psychology, counselling psychology, developmental psychology & education, and school & clinical child psychology at the University of Toronto, please contact the Department of Applied Psychology & Human Development at the Ontario Institute for Studies in Education.

 Applications to our graduate program must be submitted directly to the School of Graduate Studies through the Online Admissions Application.
-Applications for September 2024 admissions have now closed.
-Applications for students who would begin in September 2025 will open on October 15, 2024 and close on December 1, 2024.
+Applications for September 2025 admissions open on October 15, 2024 and close on December 1, 2024.
 Please see the School of Graduate Studies’ application instructions: https://www.sgs.utoronto.ca/future-students/how-to-apply/

 We have only one application cycle per year and do not admit students in January or May.
 We did not require a GRE score for September 2024 admissions.